Artificial intelligence tools for information retrieval, research, and teaching

 Link: https://www.openevidence.com/

 EvidenceHunt, developed in the Netherlands, offers multiple modes of interaction.
-Users can pose questions in natural language via a chat interface (including support for Hebrew input), conduct searches using PICO framework fields or disciplinary categories, or utilize PubMed’s algorithmic search methodology.
-In the search section based on PubMed’s algorithm, a new option has been added to construct the search query using AI.
+Users can pose questions in natural language via a chat interface (including support for Hebrew/Arabic input), conduct searches using PICO framework fields or disciplinary categories, or utilize PubMed’s algorithmic search methodology in the Search interface.
 The chat interface generates summarized information with accompanying references in response to queries, while also facilitating follow-up questions.
-Additionally, users can make specific requests through the chat, such as alternative data presentation formats (e.g., tabular form) or the reformulation of information into content suitable for particular social media platforms.
-The search results can be filtered by Impact Factor or sample size and focused on articles related to cost-effectiveness (cost-effectiveness filtering is only available in searches based on PICO).
+The search results can be filtered by journal ranking (it appear as Impact Factor but the tool does’nt use the original IF by Clarivate), year, type of study or sample size.
+Focus on articles related to cost-effectiveness is only available in the search interface based on PICO.
+Filters must be selected before the query is used in the chat.

-Special features: CSV or RIS files of the selected articles can be downloaded in the paid version only.
+Special features: CSV or RIS files of the selected articles can be downloaded (RIS only in the paid version).

 Each result includes tags representing PICO characteristics.

-After getting an initial answer in the chat, you can choose specific sources and run the response generation again (available only in pro searches).
+After getting an initial answer in the chat, it is possible to choose specific sources and run the response generation again (available only in pro searches).

-It is possible to generate tables from the results and download them as a file.
+It is also possible to generate tables from the results and download them as a file.

 Answer formatting into different styles is available in the paid version only.